The food scene in France is changing—rapidly.

 The French are famous for their utter love of food, painstakingly perfect cooking, and even more painstaking wine pairings.
 And while Paris pretty much invented the restaurant as we know it now, Parisians aren’t exactly experimental when it comes to their beloved meals.
-That’s all changing, says Victoire Louapre, media manager of Le Fooding, a French food movement and media company that has its finger on the pulse of the country’s changing cuisine.
-“Everyone thinks that the French set food trends, but now, the U.S. is transforming the way we eat in France,” she says.
-Here, six rules the French are breaking when they go out to eat now.
+That’s all changing, says Victoire Loup, media manager of Le Fooding, a French food movement and media company that has its finger on the pulse of the country’s changing cuisine.
+“Everyone thinks that the French set food trends, but now, the United States is transforming the way we eat in France,” she says.

 A few years ago, nothing was open for dinner on Sunday nights.
 Now, it’s much different.
 “Sunday is the new Friday!
 Septime la Cave (Bertrand Grébaut’s wine bar) just announced that they’ll open on Sundays, so Parisians are going to run over there to drink orange wine and nibble small plates of deliciousness.”
 Other restaurants are making Sundays a thing for religious reasons: “Sunday night at Miznon in Le Marais is the best night of the week: The restaurant is closed on Fridays and Saturdays for shabbat, so Sunday is a party night!
 People get pitas and their amazing roasted cauliflower.”